 The speed with which sales teams must respond to leads is very much a science.
 Data has shown time and time again that the optimal lead response time is five minutes or less.
 After that, the likelihood of a sales rep qualifying an inbound lead drops 21 times.

 To speed up their lead response times, sales teams should use sales dialers with real-time functionality that grant them the ability to instantly receive, route and respond to inbound leads.
+Inbound leads and a quick response rate result in hot sales call after hot call.

 Sales cadences are all the rage.
 They give sales reps the ability to manage emails, calls, texts, and other forms of outreach across hundreds at individuals, and ensure that they give each personalized attention.
 Sales cadences are commonly used to establish contact with a prospect and generate a conversation.